QuaCau-TheSphere/Graphvidian/README.md

 - Support cluster for each subgraph
 - Support pairing nodes (nodes that should be a cluster by themselves)
 - Generate a master graph and individual graphs of each cluster (ideal for large graph)
-- Support running multiple commands (useful if you want to generate different layouts to know which one looks nicest, use unflatten to [distribute nodes on the same rank of a wide graph to different lines](https://stackoverflow.com/a/11136488/3416774), or overlaying legend or watermark)
+- Support running multiple commands (useful if you want to generate different layouts to know which one looks nicest, use unflatten to [distribute nodes on the same rank of a wide graph to different lines](https://stackoverflow.com/a/11136488/3416774), or overlay legend or watermark)

 # How to use
 Since I make for myself to serve my need, it doesn't have a nice UI yet.
-To use it to serve your need, you will need to get your hand wet 😎
+To use it for your need, you will need to get your hand wet 😎

 Things you wil need:
-- Install and be familiar with [Obsidian](https://obsidian.md/ "Obsidian"), [Breadcrumbs](https://github.com/SkepticMystic/breadcrumbs), and [Graphviz](https://graphviz.org/ "Graphviz")
+- Install and be familiar with [Obsidian](https://obsidian.md/ "Obsidian"), [Breadcrumbs](https://github.com/SkepticMystic/breadcrumbs), and [Graphviz](https://graphviz.org/ "Graphviz").
+You need to have at least one hierarchy in Breadcrumbs
 - Know how to manually install a plugin by following [the first 5 minutes of this video](https://www.youtube.com/watch?v=9lA-jaMNS0k9)
-- (Optional) Try to use VSCode to work on main.ts file, use `npm run dev` to watch for change in the main.ts file and automatically update the main.js file, and [Hot-Reload](https://github.com/pjeby/hot-reload "pjeby/hot-reload: Automatically reload Obsidian plugins in development when their files are changed") to automatically reload the plugin when the main.js file is changed.
+- (Optional) Use VSCode to work on main.ts file, use `npm run dev` to watch for change in the main.ts file and automatically update the main.js file, and [Hot-Reload](https://github.com/pjeby/hot-reload "pjeby/hot-reload: Automatically reload Obsidian plugins in development when their files are changed") to automatically reload the plugin when the main.js file is changed.
 (You can directly change the main.js file though, as how I used to do when I was like you: inexperienced and be intimidated with what I just say to you 🤡)

 If you also want to have a quick start to learn JavaScript, you can start with this 5 minute video: [JavaScript objects explained the visual way](https://www.youtube.com/watch?v=BRSg22VacUA "JavaScript objects explained the visual way - YouTube")